This time in our structure help we talk about the past perfect. Look at the example below.

 We also use the past perfect to talk about actions in the way we experience them, which is sometimes not in the order that they happen.
 Look at the following example.

-Captain Smith boarded his plane 30 minutes before the schedule takeoff time.
+Example 2: Captain Smith boarded his plane 30 minutes before the scheduled takeoff time.
 When he entered the cockpit and opened the maintenance logbook, he discovered that the plane had suffered a problem with the APU.

 I this situation we talk about the story in the way Captain Smith experienced it, after he arrived on the plane he discovered the problem.
 It’s very natural and normal to talk about our experiences in this way and the past perfect is essential in such situations.